 - The defendant committed one or more of the predicate acts of domestic violence identified in the Prevention of Domestic Violence Act; and

 In 2016, the Court in A.M.C. v.
 P.B. addressed the issue for a need for protection for the victim when there is physical violence.
-The Appellate Court found that when the first prong of the Silver test, is satisfied, the question of whether the issue a final restraining order when there is physical force and violence the issuance of an FRO “is most often perfunctory and self-evident.”
+The Appellate Court found that when the first prong of the Silver test, is satisfied, the question of whether the issue a final restraining order when there is a physical force and violence the issuance of a FRO “is most often perfunctory and self-evident.”

 If the Judge grants the FRO the order may require the victim and accuser restrict from contacting each other, change parenting rights, modify household financial matters, counseling, and forfeiture of weapons.

-Whether you are a plaintiff who needs a FRO or you have been accused of domestic violence, you should have an a trusted and knowledgeable attorney by your side.
+Whether you are a plaintiff who needs a FRO or you have been accused of domestic violence, you should have a trusted and knowledgeable attorney by your side.
 Call Roy Breslow and Casey Breslow today for a free consultation 973-239-8000.

 Silver v.
 Silver, 387 N.J.
 Super.
 112 (App.
 Div.
 2006)